subho57/cis-benchmark-docs-and-controls-generator/README.md

 - ~~It does not add `bash` to all code blocks.
 It is recommended to manually add `bash` to all code blocks.~~
 - It does not have support for controls yet.
+- In some ordered lists, the numbering is not correct, but that isn't a bug of this script, rather a bug in the CIS XLSX benchmark itself.